-Following your visit to Lob's Wood return to the garden and head down the lawn to enjoy the colour themed herbaceous borders on each side, before discovering the Low Garden with its pond and riverside walks.
-In late May and early June see the dazzling display of Himalayan Blue Poppies ('Meconopsis Dalemain').
+From here, return to the garden and head down the lawn to enjoy the colour themed herbaceous borders on each side, before discovering the Wild Garden with its pond and riverside walks.
+In late May and early June see the dazzling display of Himalayan Blue Poppies (Meconopsis dalemain).

-During your visit don't miss the children's garden, developed by Mrs Hasell-McCosh when her children were quite small.
-Most of the plants in the garden have animals in their common names, such as Bear's Breeches (Acanthus), Snapdragon (Antirrhinum) and Foxglove (Digitalis).
-Each plant is enhanced for added enjoyment by the recent introduction of locally hand crafted wooden animal signs which are also available for purchase in our gift shop.
+During your visit don't miss the children's garden.
+Most of the plants in the garden have animals in their common names, such as Bear's Breeches (Acanthus), Snapdragon (Antirrhinum) and Foxgloves (Digitalis).
+Each plant is enhanced for added enjoyment by the recent introduction of locally hand crafted wooden animal signs which are also available for purchase in our shop.

 Dalemain Wins HHA/Christie's Prestigious Garden of the Year Award 2013